 How exactly will you organise yourself around client data and what role does artificial intelligence (AI) play?

 We are confident that much of the future innovation will come from our ability to intelligently and responsibly use data to anticipate customer needs.
 AI will allow us to be more efficient, to better protect our clients' interests and to be more useful to our clients.

 How do you go about bringing on board staff and especially managers so that they become drivers of this transformation?

-How can we respond to the fintechs, which are certainly more powerful today but also more agile than
+How can we respond to the fintechs, which are certainly more powerful today but also more agile than the big financial companies?